krisvanrens/nexus-lang/README.md

 Nexus is a language for aiding in software component network descriptions.
 Aside a simple base of common general-purpose primitives/control flow/etc. it offers native integration for building a network of components, connecting in-/outputs and setting component properties.
-The syntax of Nexus is loosely modeled after that of the [Rust programming language](https://github.com/rust-lang/rust).
+The syntax of Nexus is loosely modeled after that of the excellent [Rust programming language](https://github.com/rust-lang/rust).

+Nexus is meant to drive a software component network system through its API, using the Nexus network description as input.

-**NOTE**: This project is still very much under construction -- don't use in production..
+**NOTE**: This project is still very much under construction -- anything might change!

 ## Native integration with component networks